tryton/trytond/doc/ref/tools/timezone.rst

 .. function:: available_timezones()

-   Get a list of all the valid IANA keys available.
+   Return a set of all the valid IANA keys available.

 .. attribute:: UTC